nzmpi/CharityStreamV2/README.md

 # CharityStream v2

-This dApp allows users to create public campaigns and interact with received funds.
+This dApp allows users to create public campaigns and interact with received funds (deployed on Sepolia).

 Site: https://charitystreamv2.vercel.app